MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 Their classic Ruby on Rails offerings is pretty quick to get going with, but as you scale up in servers will start to feel expensive.
 I'm also a little sceptical what they do to maintain servers.

 I'd suggest only using their Maestro product, as it's a bit like Convox, where they simplify Kubernetes into a single configuration file.

+## Convox

+Convox is a really nice concept.
+You connect your AWS, Digital Ocean, Google Cloud or Azure account & they'll manage a Kubernetes stack for you.
+Then you connect your GitHub Repository and they'll handle deployments, all configured via a simple [`convox.yml`](https://docs.convox.com/configuration/convox-yml) file.

+It didn't take me to long to get an app up and running on AWS which was nice, however deploying the same app to Digital Ocean didn't quite work as smoothly.
+When I emailed their support enquiring what was wrong I didn't get a response.

+I really wanted to recommend when I first started using it, but I think it needs more polish for me to recommend it as a solution for everyone.

 ## Google App Engine